Afsheen28/tech-511-cloud-linux/infrastructure-as-code/terraform-learning/README.md

   * terraform plan: non-destructive.
 Shows the console the plan before running the code.
   * terraform destroy: destructive.
 Destroys/terminates the code.
   * terraform apply: destructive.
 Applies the changes made and runs the code if changes are made.
+  * terraform fmt: non-destructive.
+Formats the terraform code.
 * The apply/destroy command can be done on AWS, Azure, GCP, while using the provider file and going through the APIs.
 Other tools will also go through APIs.
 * AWS Console will also go through APIs.
+* Destructive code means that it changes the infrastructure.

 ## What is a configuration drift?
 ![alt text](image-1.png)